teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 2. short external content through the MB746 shared HTTP proof;
 3. pure quote reads through the MB747 facade and MB748 bridge, then writes as a separate gate.
-4. pure factoid reads through the MB758 facade and MB759 reversible package before any separately authorized recall counter, learn or forget mutation.
+4. pure factoid reads through the MB758 facade and MB759 reversible package, followed by MB760's separate upsert/delete authority before any mutating command or recall counter moves.

 AI conversation, radio, central moderation, authentication, updater and IRC transport are not first-wave extraction candidates.